Karalix/Karalix.github.io/cv.md

 [@LIRIS](https://liris.cnrs.fr)

-Working on the [PLACED project](https://www.placedproject.eu) under the direction of [Aurélien Tabard](https://www.tabard.fr) and [Clemens Klokmose](https://www.klokmose.net).
+Working on the [PLACED project](https://www.placedproject.eu) under the supervision of [Aurélien Tabard](https://www.tabard.fr) and [Clemens Klokmose](https://www.klokmose.net).
 My Ph.D. focuses on distributed public ambient displays, how to prototype them and their use in PLACED.

 **Keywords :** *research*, *HCI*, *creativity*, *pervasive display*